openvinotoolkit/open_model_zoo/demos/handwritten_text_recognition_demo/python/README.md

   -tk TOP_K, --top_k TOP_K
                         Optional.
-Top k steps in looking up the decoded character, until a designated one is found
+Top k steps in looking up the decoded character, until a designated one is found -ob OUTPUT_BLOB, --output_blob OUTPUT_BLOB
+                        Optional.
+Name of the output layer of the model.
+Default is 'output'
 ```

 The decoding char list files provided within Open Model Zoo and for Japanese it is the `<omz_dir>/data/dataset_classes/kondate_nakayosi.txt` file, while for Simplified Chinese it is the `<omz_dir>/data/dataset_classes/scut_ept.txt` file, and for English it is the `<omz_dir>/data/dataset_classes/gnhk.txt` file.
 For example, to do inference on a CPU with the OpenVINO&trade; toolkit pre-trained `handwritten-japanese-recognition-0001` model, run the following command: